-Much of the country has already experienced its first 90-degree day, and summer is just warming up.
-While the sun may be brutal outside, inside your cab, it can get downright dangerous.
+Much of the country experiences 90+ degree days in the summer, and while the sun may be brutal outside, inside your cab, it can get downright dangerous.
 Consider:

 On an 80-degree day, your cab's interior can reach 99 degrees in just 10 minutes and 114 degrees in 30 minutes.